Teufelauto/Hytale-Weapon-Scraper/README.md

 - App takes about 45 seconds to go through the two 3 GB Assets.zip on a 9800x3D computer with an NVME drive.
 It may appear frozen, but it's probably still parsing.
 It will save the files, and close when it's done.
 If running --headless in a terminal, you can see the progress as it processes each weapon.
 - Produces a JSON and CSV of Weapons in a folder of your choice.
 Default assets path, and location of the saves can be changed to a location of your choosing by editing the app_settings.json file.

+- Version 0.5.0 nests attack damage one fork higher so random damage modifier can be paraellel.
+Also allows other tyopes of damage beyond 'physical'.
 - Version 0.4.0 saves each output with the Release/Pre-Release build-number in the filename.
 Compares two Assets without needing them to be reprocessed if output exists already.
+(Files must be in the folders identified in app_settings.json)
 - More parameters will be added to output, but the goal is to not make breaking changes affecting APIs using this app.
-### Example json output
+### Example json output (with data obfuscated)
 ```json
 {
   "battleaxe": {